micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/external_build_systems/index.md

 The [micro-ROS component for ESP-IDF](https://github.com/micro-ROS/micro_ros_espidf_component) allows to integrate micro-ROS as a component in an Espressif ESP-IDF Build System.
 This component allows the user to integrate the micro-ROS API and utilities in an already created ESP-IDF project just by cloning or copying a folder.

-The procedure for configuring the built micro-ROS library is based in `colcon.meta`.
+Configuration of the micro-ROS library is based on the `colcon.meta` file.
 For more details visit the [Github repository](https://github.com/micro-ROS/micro_ros_espidf_component).

 ## micro-ROS module for Zephyr